-How to have public ip redirect to home server?
+How to have public IP redirect to the home server?

 Read also: ra4w VPN review

-Set up VPN service on your home router (or other dedicated device)
+Set up a VPN service on your home router (or another dedicated device)

-The first thing you need to do is set up a VPN connection on your home router (or other dedicated device).
-This can be done in one of two ways: – Setup VPN server on your router: If you have a router that you control the settings of, you can set the router up to act as a VPN server. – Use an external VPN device: If you don’t have a router that you can change the settings on, you can instead set up a VPN server on an external VPN device.
+The first thing you need to do is set up a VPN connection on your home router (or another dedicated device).
+This can be done in one of two ways: – Set up a VPN server on your router: If you have a router that you control the settings of, you can set the router up to act as a VPN server. – Use an external VPN device: If you don’t have a router that you can change the settings on, you can instead set up a VPN server on an external VPN device.